 The terms of the Company's collaboration agreements provide for milestone payments upon achievement of certain regulatory and commercial events.
 Under the Milestone Method, the Company recognizes consideration that is contingent upon the achievement of a milestone in its entirety as revenue in the period in which the milestone is achieved only if the milestone is substantive in its entirety.
-A milestone is considered substantive when it meets all of the following criteria: 1) The consideration is commensurate with either the entity's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the entity's performance to achieve the milestone, 2) The consideration relates solely to past performance, and 3) The consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
-A milestone is defined as an event (i) that can only be achieved based in whole or in part on either the entity's performance or on the occurrence of a specific outcome resulting from the entity's performance, (ii) for which there issubstantive uncertainty at the date the arrangement is entered into that the event will be achieved and (iii) that would result in additional payments being due to the Company.
+A milestone is considered substantive when it meets all of the following criteria: 1) The consideration is commensurate with either the entity's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the entity's performance, and 3) The consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
+A milestone is defined as an event (i) that can only be achieved based in whole or in part on either the entity's performance or on the occurrence of a specific outcome resulting from the entity's performance, (ii) for which there is substantive uncertainty at the date the arrangement is entered into that the event will be achieved and (iii) that would result in additional payments being due to the Company.

-Contract Services, Grant and Royalty Revenue
+Contract Services and Royalty Revenue

-The Company recognizes revenues from contract services and federal government research grants during the period in which the related expenditures are incurred and related payments for those services are received or collection is reasonably assured.
+The Company recognizes revenues from contract services during the period in which the related expenditures are incurred and related payments for those services are received or collection is reasonably assured.
 Royalties to be received based on sales of licensed products by the Company's collaborators incorporating the Company's licensed technology are recognized when received.